 [Read: Best FHA Loans.]

+Avoid forbearance.
 Lower payments may help struggling homeowners who are considering forbearance, which temporarily suspends or reduces mortgage payments.
-But borrowers must eventually repay those funds.

 “It’s more advantageous sometimes for a family to refinance than to go into forbearance,” says Noerena Limón, senior vice president of public policy and industry relations at the National Association of Hispanic Real Estate Professionals.
 “As long as the monthly payment is reduced, it can help them sustain homeownership.”

 Change to a different loan type.
-You can also refinance from an adjustable-rate mortgage to a fixed-rate loan, or vice versa.
-With an ARM, your interest rate might start low for a certain number of years and then go up or down for the rest of the loan term.
+You can easily refinance from an adjustable-rate mortgage to a fixed-rate loan, or vice versa with an FHA streamline refinance.

 How Can You Qualify for an FHA Refinance Loan?